PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 ![SNAG-0440](https://user-images.githubusercontent.com/13696193/62797391-a01ceb80-baa9-11e9-845d-3cd02ca0dbcc.jpg)

 Notice the the "frame" surrounding this window is labelled "Auto Watches" in blue.
-Like the Popup window, this debugger window also "Watches" variables, which means continuously updates them as often as you call `Window.Read`.
+Like the Popup window, this debugger window also "Watches" variables, which means continuously updates them as often as you call `Window.read`.

 The maximum number of "watches" you can have any any one time is 9.